paolocaminiti/incremental-dom-jsonml/README.md

 ### Learn more
 Really that's all there is to learn.

-ES6 modules + [Redux](https://github.com/rackt/redux) seem a very good option to go, allowing scalability while keeping things simple and real.
+ES6 modules + [Redux](https://github.com/rackt/redux) seem a very good option to go, allowing scalability while keeping things simple and real, an example is coming.

 I suggest reading the, short, [Incremental DOM documentation](http://google.github.io/incremental-dom/#about) and running one of their small examples in the debugger to get a full picture of what is going on.